 The Center has been supported by grants from the New Jersey Historical Commission, the Vincentian Studies Institute, the Sisters of Charity of Saint Elizabeth Ministry Grants Program, and the College itself.

-Pictured above is Lauren Smith, '12, who is this year's recipient of the Center's Heritage Award.
+Pictured above are this year's recipients of the Center's Heritage Award.
 The Heritage Award is a $1,000 research grant for students to use and to contribute to the Center.
 The goal of the Award is to encourage students to learn more about the lives and contributions of New Jersey Catholic women.